 \subsection{Convolutional Layer Processor Template}

-The accelerator template is constructed based on nine parameters: $T_n$ and $T_m$ to size the CLP compute module, $M_{max}$, $K_{max}$, $in_{size}$, and $out_{size}$ to size the on-chip bias, weight, input, and output buffers, and $NP$, $WP$, and $MP$, computed from the bandwidth requirements to specify the number of AXI4 ports for transferring input, weight, and output data.

-Each CLP produced with the HLS tool has an automatically-generated AXI4-Lite slave interface to trigger the start of computation and multiple AXI4 master interfaces for reading and writing data.
-For the Multi-CLP designs, each parameterized CLP template is passed through the HLS tool separately, producing independent IP cores that can then be inserted into the top-level system and interconnected using a standard AXI crossbar.

-The top level of the CLP template supports up to twelve AXI4 master ports.
-One port is used only at the start of CLP operation to perform a burst transfer of a 32-byte descriptor containing the arguments for the computation ($R$, $C$, $M$, $N$, $K$, $S$, $T_r$, $T_c$).
-After these arguments are retrieved and the derived arguments are computed (e.g., $r_{steps}$, $c_{steps}$, $m_{steps}$, $n_{steps}$), the design executes the four nested loops shown in Listing~\ref{list:hls-top-level}.
+The accelerator template is constructed based on nine parameters: $T_n$ and $T_m$ (to size the CLP compute module), $M_{max}$, $K_{max}$, $in_{size}$, and $out_{size}$ (to size the on-chip bias, weight, input, and output buffers), and $NP$, $WP$, and $MP$ (to specify the number of AXI stream ports for transferring input, weight, and output data).
+Each CLP produced with the HLS tool has an auto-generated AXI4-Lite slave interface to trigger the start of computation and AXI stream interfaces for reading and writing data.
+For the Multi-CLP designs, each parameterized CLP template is passed through the HLS tool separately, producing independent IP cores that can be inserted into the top-level system and interconnected using a standard AXI crossbar and AXI DataMovers.
+One AXI4 port is used at the start of CLP operation to perform a burst transfer of a 32-byte descriptor containing the arguments for the computation ($R$, $C$, $M$, $N$, $K$, $S$, $T_r$, $T_c$).
+After these arguments are retrieved and the derived variables are computed (e.g., $r_{steps}$, $c_{steps}$, $m_{steps}$, $n_{steps}$), the design state machine executes the four nested loops shown in Listing~\ref{list:hls-top-level}.

-Each iteration of the top-level loops performs computation for a single input tile.
-The {\it DATAFLOW} directive indicates that the operations inside the $n$ loop should be pipelined using ping-pong buffers for concurrently accessed data structures.
-The $in$ feature maps and $weights$ are read on every iteration using the ping-pong buffers to allow transferring the subsequent iteration's data while computation is in progress.
-The $out$ feature maps use ping-pong buffers to allow the start of the subsequent computation while the transfer of the previous output is in progress; however, the $n+1=n_{steps}$ condition prevents transfer on all but the last input tile.
-Bias transfer is similarly limited to occur only on the initial iterations to avoid unnecessary transfers.
+Each iteration of the top-level loops performs computation for one input tile.
+The {\it DATAFLOW} directive ensures that the operations inside the $n$ loop are pipelined using ping-pong buffers for the concurrently accessed data structures.
+The $in$ feature maps and $weights$ are read on every iteration, using the ping-pong buffers to allow reading the subsequent iteration's data while computation is in progress.
+The $out$ feature maps are double buffered to allow the start of the subsequent computation while the write of the previous output is in progress; however, the $n+1=n_{steps}$ condition prevents transfer on all but the last input tile.
+Bias read is similarly limited to occur only on the initial iterations to avoid unnecessary transfers.